 - ½ c chopped walnuts

-- 2 cups grated zucchini, about 8oz by weight
+- 2 cups (8oz) grated zucchini, excess water removed

 - Preheat the oven to 350°F. Grease a 9"x5" loaf pan, and line with parchment paper.